ROSEMARY RICHINGS: THE NEURODIVERSITY LIVED EXPERIENCE WRITER & EDITOR FOR HIRE

 A graphic from the event I did for the staff members of Euromoney who were there to learn more about dyspraxia and neurodiversity.

-On December 13, 2022, I did a speaking engagement where I was an invited to educate Euromoney's Disability Employee Resource Group, a program meant to educate the company's staff on what it's like to live with a disability in the context of their workplace.
+On December 13, 2022, I gave a speaking engagement to educate Euromoney's Disability Employee Resource Group, a program designed to inform the company's staff about what it's like to live with a disability in the workplace.
 Side note: Euromoney is now called Delinian, as of a recent company announcement.

 The program I was invited to speak at is known as AVID (Awareness of Visible and Invisible Disabilities).

-Ellen Fowler, who organised the event and invited me to guest speaker told me in an email that my presentation was "really insightful and gave some helpful advice"!
+Ellen Fowler, who organised the event and invited me as a guest speaker, told me in an email that my presentation was "really insightful and gave some helpful advice"!

 Sound like something you need?